ivanmirandastavenuiter/kontollarte-app-laravel-production/README.md

-# First steps on Kontollarte app implementation on Laravel 5.8
+# MVC Implementation on Kontollarte app

-Implementing laravel structure and routes organisation
+In this second phase, some changes have been introduced:

+* Routes establishment
+* Basic controller created to expose mvc connection
+* Different HTML layouts
+* Explanation comments